 - Camp Manitou is sometimes able to open up more spots for certain weeks of camp.
 This would most likely occur between May and June.

 Camp Manitou has lots of super fun activities!
 Every day you will be doing approximately 6-8 activities.
 These can include: camping skills, court sports, hiking, nature based arts, orienteering, team building, archery, biking, field games, swimming, canoeing, fire building, zip line, and floor hockey.

 Being at camp is all about stepping out of the everyday and connecting with nature.
 Electronics are not allowed at camp so that you can fully engage in the activities and have tons of fun!
-Plus, we wouldn’t want anything to get lost or go missing.
+Plus, we wouldn’t want anything to get lost or break.

-Yes, you can request a friend to be in the same group as you.
-You must be of a same age and complete the ‘friend request’ section on the registration form.
+Yes, you can request up to 2 friends to be in the same group as you!
+You must be within 1 year of each other and complete the ‘friend request’ section on the registration form.
 We will try our best to make sure that you are in the same group as your friends.
 Make sure to tell your friends to request you too!